f14XuanLv/fuclaude-pool-manager-ui/README.md

 *   **User Interface:**
     *   **Random Login:** Allows users to quickly get a login URL using a randomly selected account from the pool.
     *   **Specific Account Login:** Lists available email accounts.
 Users can select an account and provide a unique session identifier to log in.
+    *   **Token Expiration:** Users can specify a desired token expiration time in seconds when logging in.
     *   Random session identifier generation if left blank.
 *   **Admin Interface (`/admin` path):**
     *   Password protected.